 Drug addiction impacts a person’s physical health on the surface, but a range of underlying factors can affect their mental health as well.
 Statistics from the National Institute of Mental Health (NIMH) show that mental health issues affect as many as 1 in 5 adults in the United States.
 For those with an addiction, that number goes up to an estimated 1 in 2 people.
 Therapy can help teach people coping mechanisms for dealing with personal issues, emotional difficulties, and mental illnesses that are otherwise hard to face alone.

-At Pacific Sands Recovery Center we offer individual therapy as part of our residential and IOP treatment plan because focused attention is highly effective in uncovering the experiences and patterns that contribute to your substance use.
+At Pacific Sands Recovery Center we offer individual therapy as part of our residential and IOP treatment plan in Orange County because focused attention is highly effective in uncovering the experiences and patterns that contribute to your substance use.

 Individual therapy sessions allow a therapist to focus on the person, learn about their behavior and discuss personal struggles.
 The therapist and client work together as a team to find the root cause of troubling emotions, feelings or situations.
 From there, the therapist will teach the client how to face their challenges without substance use.